kubernetes/test-infra/planter/README.md

 ## Options

-Planter repects the following environment variables:
+Planter respects the following environment variables:

  - `TAG`: The Planter image tag.
 This will default to the current stable version used to build Kubernetes, but you may override it with EG